theuserge/TheUserge.github.io/decorators.md

 ```

 Now we have imported userge client.
-For example let's make an echo command that will take an input and send it back to the current chat.
+For example let's make a echo command that will take an input and send it back to current chat.

 ```python